sajayprakash/megathread/docs/_coverpage.md

 # My Megathread

-> A list of useful apps, websites, extensions and other stuff I use and recommend.
+> A list of useful apps, websites, extensions and other stuff I use and recommend

 - Scroll down to check it out!
 - Give it a star if you found it useful :)